-Now, if the mix is old, the worse that can realistically happen is a bunch of cupcakes or muffins that are flat (if you didn’t add the raising agent) or taste not as good as they used to.
+Now, if the mix is old, the worse that can realistically happen is a bunch of cupcakes (here’s how long are cupcakes good for) or muffins that are flat (if you didn’t add the raising agent) or taste not as good as they used to.
 That’s why I already said that it’s best to use old cake mix only when the stakes are low and discarding the baked cake won’t be a huge issue.

 How To Store Cake Mix